 Mauritius is a hidden gem in the Indian Ocean that will enchant and amaze you.
 Every encounter is an opportunity to discover a friendly face.
-The contrast of a multitude of colors and tastes, the island, set in its turquoise sea, is an oasis of peace and tranquility.
+With the contrast of a multitude of colors and tastes, the island, set in its turquoise sea, is an oasis of peace and tranquility.
 Mauritius is a melting pot where past and present are smoothly blended together, offering a beauty that will compel you to return to its shores time and time again.

-The cuisine of Mauritius is a blend of Indian, African, Chinese and European influences.
+The cuisine of Mauritius is a blend of Indian, African, Chinese, and European influences.
 It is common for a combination of cuisines to form part of the same meal.

-And if you have certain dietary requirements, you can even shop organic food through established online grocery stores.
+And if you have certain dietary requirements, you can even shop for organic food through established online grocery stores.
 This should give you plenty of options during your stay.

 Mauritius is a blend of diverse cultures and religions.
-The population of over 1.5 million consists of Hindus, Creole, Chinese, Muslims and Europeans.
+The population of over 1.5 million consists of Hindus, Creole, Chinese, Muslims, and Europeans.

 The monetary unit is the Mauritian Rupee (Rs.) which is divided into 100 cents (cs)

-The Mauritian economy is based on four sectors: Textile, Tourism, Sugar and Services
+The Mauritian economy is based on four sectors: Textile, Tourism, Sugar, and Services

 Most people in Mauritius are bilingual and are equally fluent in English and French.
 Creole and French are the main languages in the everyday environment and several oriental languages are also spoken.

 Grand Bay was the first area of the island to fully experience the tourist boom.
-A shopping and leisure paradise, Grand Bay also happens to be the area where Mauritians head for when they want a fun-filled night out (restaurants, bars and discos).
+A shopping and leisure paradise, Grand Bay also happens to be the area where Mauritians head when they want a fun-filled night out (restaurants, bars, and discos).
 You can also find many dive centers if you are wanting to explore the life below the ocean.
 I actually did my very first scuba dive out of Grand Bay.

 The longest village on the island, Triolet offers an opportunity to visit the biggest Hindu temple, the Maheswarnath.